-Although the Rose Bowl and Shrine Bowl are the only postseason games to survive the 1920s, there were numerous attempts to hold games in warm-weather cities between college or all-star teams over the holidays.
+Although the Rose Bowl and Shrine Bowl are the only postseason games to survive the 1920s, numerous attempts were made to hold games in warm-weather cities between college or all-star teams over the holidays.
 One was the San Diego East-West Christmas Classic, played only in 1921 and 1922.
 The 1922 game saw West Virginia take down Gonzaga 21-13, but it was the 1921 game that was most memorable.

 The 1921 game occurred 101 years ago today after rain fell in San Diego for eight days.
 While the San Diego Athletic and Recreation Association expected the field to be a quagmire, they did not postpone the game due in part to their having it insured themselves against ran to the tune of $25,000.
 They could not collect on the policy without playing the game, and the $25K made up for getting only 3,000 attendees.